MyNameIsTakenOMG/aws-sysops-associate/README.md

 - storage gateway -- volume gateway cache
   - cache mode: only the most recent data is stored
   - cache efficiency:
-    - Look at the CacheHitPercent metric (you want it to be high)
+    - Look at the `CacheHitPercent` metric (you want it to be high)
-    - Look at the CachePercentUsed (you don’t want it to be too high)
+    - Look at the `CachePercentUsed` (you don’t want it to be too high)
-  - create a larger cache disk: Use the cached volume to clone a new volume of a larger size and use it as the cached volume
+  - create a larger cache disk:
+    - Use the cached volume to clone a new volume of a larger size
+    - select it as the cached volume

 ## Cloudfront

 - overview: Content Delivery Network (CDN).
 Improves read performance, content is cached at the edge.
 DDoS protection (because worldwide), integration with Shield, AWS Web Application Firewall
 - cloudfron origins
   - s3 buckets: origin access control + s3 bucket policy
-  - custom origin(http): alb, ec2, s3 website, any http backend
+  - custom origin(http): alb, ec2, s3 website(s3 static website), any http backend
 - cloudfront vs s3 cross-region replication
   - cloudfront: global edge network, files cached for a ttl, great for static content available anywhere
   - s3: read-only, must be setup for each region that needs replication.
 Great for dynamic content that needs to be available at low-latency in few regions